 Seeing an ophthalmologist may be the best choice for everyone as they tend to have more experience than any other eye doctor.
 Their education and training require up to 12 to 13 years.

 Opticians may not be eye doctors, however, they are a very important part of an eye care team.
-They use the prescriptions written by either an optometrist and an ophthalmologist in order to fit and sell eyewear.
+They use the prescriptions written by an ophthalmologist in order to fit and sell eyewear.
 On a side note, it is required in some states for opticians to complete a training program and be licensed.

 Ophthalmologist subspecialists have one massive difference compared to regular ophthalmologists.
 Subspecialists focus on one or more aspects of the eye while a regular ophthalmologist focuses on all of them.